aer0ss/aerofs/docs/engineering/design/in-place_upgrade_-_front-end_work.md

 *  When admin pushes on the 'download upgrade' button:

-	* a progress bar starts.
+	* a progress bar starts. the new containers are donwloaded.
 	* Once the download is completed, message the download is complete.
 	* A 'switch to new version' button appears, with a message explaining there will be a short downtime. _can we provide a time estimate?_ .